Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Overview of

 \section{Overview of \mname}

-Therapeutics Data Commons comprises three major components: 1) a collection of learning tasks and datasets, 2) machine learning infrastructure with supporting functions for data processing and model evaluation, and 3) public leaderboards for model comparison and benchmarking.
+TDC has three major components: a collection of datasets each with a formulations of a meaningful learning task; a comprehensive set of tools and community resources to support data processing, model development, validation, and evaluation; and a collection of leaderboards to support fair model comparison and benchmarking.
+The programmatic access is provided through the TDC Python package (Section~\ref{sec:library}).
+We proceed with a brief overview of each TDC's component.

-\xhdr{1) Learning tasks and datasets} At its core, TDC collects machine learning tasks and their associated datasets spread across various therapeutic domains.
-These tasks and datasets have the following traits: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textit{Instrumenting disease treatment from bench to bedside with AI/ML}: TDC covers a variety of learning tasks going from wet-lab target identification all the way to biomedical product manufacturing. \item \textit{Learning tasks and datasets built off the latest biotechnological platforms}: TDC is regularly updated to add novel datasets and learning tasks, such as those on antibody therapeutics and gene-editing. \item \textit{Machine-learning ready datasets}: TDC provides rich representation of biomedical entities in each dataset.
+\xhdr{1) AI-ready datasets and learning tasks} At its core, TDC collects ML tasks and associated datasets spread across therapeutic domains.
+These tasks and datasets have the following properties: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textit{Instrumenting disease treatment from bench to bedside with ML}: TDC covers a variety of learning tasks going from wet-lab target identification to biomedical product manufacturing. \item \textit{Building off the latest biotechnological platforms}: TDC is regularly updated with novel datasets and tasks, such as antibody therapeutics and gene editing. \item \textit{Providing ML-ready datasets}: TDC datasets provide rich representations of biomedical entities.
 The feature information is carefully curated and processed. \end{itemize}